Content Repurposing

 Guest episodes add a second brand's audience to your distribution potential

-Repurposed podcast carousels require 80% less effort than creating carousel content from scratch
+Repurposed podcast carousels typically require significantly less effort than creating carousel content from scratch, since the research and ideas already exist

 02